Destinations Greece The Cyclades Mykonos

 Member of Design Hotels

-A small Greek-family-run boutique on the Tagoo seafront — 17 rooms, a sea-view pool facing west across the bay toward Delos.
-Eight-minute coast-path walk into Chora; close enough to Cavo Tagoo for the design-led traveller who wanted that vibe without the rate.
+A small Greek-family-run boutique on the Tagoo seafront: 17 rooms, a sea-view pool facing west across the bay toward Delos.
+An eight-minute coast-path walk into Chora, and close enough to Cavo Tagoo for the design-led traveller who wanted that look without the rate.
 Open mid-April through late October.

 What it's known for